rafaelrpinto/node-siba/README.md

 This module exports two functions: `buildSIBAXMLRequest` and `parseSIBAXMLResponse`.

-This just builds the SOAP XML request.
+The following builds the SOAP XML request:

 ```javascript
 import { buildSIBAXMLRequest, GuestDocumentType } from "node-siba";